 Preparation for clinical/lab/simulation.
 Preparation prior to coming to the clinical unit is essential.
 Unprepared students will be sent home, refer to the nursing department Attendance Policy.
-Student clinical evaluations will include how well students are prepared.
-Students are responsible for reading the clinical policy and procedure manuals and for knowing policies on 1) fire, 2) disaster, 3) cardiac arrest, 4) incident reporting, and 5) infection control guidelines.

 Clinical/lab/simulation responsibilities.
-Students will be responsible to their clinical instructors and clinical staff for:
+Students will be responsible for:

 - 1. Care given to the patient. - 2.
 Promptly reporting all urgent needs of the patient. - 3.
 Reporting on the patient's condition before leaving the clinical area. - 4.
 Following the procedure established by the instructor for breaks. - 5.
 Arranging for nursing supervision of the patient when the student is off the assigned unit. - 6.
 On-going communication with instructor and staff on all the above responsibilities. - 7.
-Follow the code of conduct for: - a. clinical agency - b.
-MCC's Code of Student Conduct - c.
-The nursing department Behavior/conduct Policy - d.
-The American Nurses Association Code of Ethics for Nurses - 8.
+Follow the code of conduct for the: - clinical agency - students at MCC - Nursing department (refer to the Behavior/conduct Policy) - American Nurses Association Code of Ethics for Nurses - 8.
 Immediately reporting all accidents or errors. - 9.
-Adheres to the dress code, refer to the nursing department Dress Code Policy.
+Adhering to the nursing department Dress Code Policy. - 10.
+Reading the clinical policy and procedure manuals and for knowing policies on 1) fire, 2) disaster, 3) cardiac arrest, 4) incident reporting, and 5) infection control guidelines.